-You are part of a corporate brand, a franchise group or you may be self-employed, developing a unique brand of your own.
+You may part of a corporate brand, a franchise group or self-employed, developing a unique brand of your own.
 But to survive and thrive in a fast changing world, you need to add something else to the mix – your personal brand.

 As your target markets are faced with more choices and product offerings by the day, they are becoming more fickle.
 Customer loyalty is becoming increasingly determined by the interaction they have with you – the face of either your brand or the mother brand.
 You are not just an employee.
 Your customers hold many perceptions of you, they have you all worked out (rightly or wrongly) – your strengths, talents, abilities, personality and even your weaknesses.

 In my book, Future-proof Your Child (Penguin, 2008), the final chapter suggests the active development of Brand Family.
 Parents are urged to ask their children to describe them in just three words – for some a scary thought!
 When a family leaves a Sunday braai, the words we used to describe them when they have gone describe their family brand.
 It is no different with someone like you, no matter how fleeting or lengthy the transaction with your client or customer has been.